mrgrain/cdk-esbuild/README.md

 ## Why?

 _esbuild_ is an extremely fast bundler and minifier for TypeScript and JavaScript.
-This package makes _esbuild_ available to deploy AWS Lambda Functions, static websites and publish assets for other uses.
+This package makes _esbuild_ available to deploy AWS Lambda Functions, static websites or publish assets for further usage.

 AWS CDK [supports _esbuild_ for AWS Lambda Functions](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-nodejs-readme.html), but the implementation cannot be used with other Constructs and doesn't expose all of _esbuild_'s API.